FRRouting/frr/doc/user/pim.rst

    !
 HINTS:
-   !  - Enable "ip pim ssm" on the interface directly attached to the !    multicast source host (if this is the first-hop router) !  - Enable "ip pim ssm" on pim-routers-facing interfaces !  - Enable "ip igmp" on IGMPv3-hosts-facing interfaces !  - In order to inject IGMPv3 local membership information in the !
+   !  - Enable "ip pim ssm" on the interface directly attached to the !    multicast source host (if this is the first-hop router) !  - Enable "ip pim ssm" on PIM-routers-facing interfaces !  - Enable "ip igmp" on IGMPv3-hosts-facing interfaces !  - In order to inject IGMPv3 local membership information in the !
 PIM protocol state, enable both "ip pim ssm" and "ip igmp" on